gowthumb/ML-Dawgs/README.md

 The script will:
 Print a preview of the merged dataset.
 Display the 3D trajectory plot.

 💡 Applications

 Analyzing motion patterns in pedestrian or vehicle navigation.
 Synchronizing GNSS and IMU data for sensor fusion.
 Debugging mobile data logs or location-based systems.
 Building datasets for ML models in localization.

-Would you like me to format this README section with Markdown headings, code blocks, and emojis (so it looks GitHub-ready with nice visuals)?
-I can polish it for copy–paste use in your repo.